Wasserstein projection estimators for circular distributions: Introduction

 Recently, \cite{AM2022} studied the $L^2$ Wasserstein projection estimator on the real line ($S=\mathbb{R}$).
 For location-scale families, they showed that the Wasserstein projection estimator is given by a linear combination of the order statistics, which is often called the L-statistic \cite{vV}, and derived its asymptotic distribution.
 Notably, the $L^2$ Wasserstein projection estimator attains statistical efficiency in Gaussian case.
 These results are based on the fact that the optimal transport on the real line is explicitly obtained by using the cumulative distribution function.
 Thus, it cannot be extended to other spaces straightforwardly.

 In this study, we investigate the Wasserstein projection estimator for statistical models on circles ($S=\mathbb{S}^1$).
 Circular data appear in many fields such as meteorology (e.g. wind direction), ecology (e.g. phenological pattern), and neuroscience (e.g. neural oscillation phase).
 Methods for analyzing such circular data have been widely studied in directional statistics \cite{Mardia} and many parametric models on circles have been proposed such as von Mises, wrapped Cauchy and sine-skewed von Mises distributions \cite{skewed}.
 Based on a formula for the Wasserstein distance on circles \cite{Delon,Rabin}, we develop algorithms for computing the Wasserstein projection estimator on circles.
 Then, we conduct numerical experiments on von Mises, wrapped Cauchy, and sine-skewed von Mises distributions.
 The Wasserstein projection estimators attain estimation accuracy comparable to the maximum likelihood estimator.
-In addition, the $L^1$ Wasserstein projection estimator is found to be robust against noise contamination.
+In addition, the Wasserstein projection estimators are found to be robust against noise contamination.
+Simulation under model mis-specification showed different properties of the Wasserstein projection estimators and the maximum likelihood estimator.